namur1408/Calendar/README.md

 # Calendar Planner

 A simple web calendar built with Python and HTML.
-Allows users to view a calendar, add events, and edit them.
+Allows users to view a calendar, add events, and delete them.

 ## Installation